 A particular attraction of litigating in the new system is that a patentee can seek enforcement (including a preliminary injunction) in all participating Member States through a single action in one court system, and likewise, a defendant can deal with all freedom to operate issues arising from a given patent in all participating Member States in a single forum with one counterclaim or revocation action.
-At present, the only mechanism for central revocation of a patent is via an EPO opposition, which is only available for a nine-month period following grant.
-After the opposition period has expired, a litigant has no option but to commence revocation actions in multiple national courts.
+Previously, the only mechanism for central revocation of a patent was via an EPO opposition, which is only available for a nine-month period following grant.
+After the opposition period had expired, a litigant had no option but to commence revocation actions in multiple national courts.

 The UPC offers the same procedure, whether it be at the Central, Regional or Local Division or the Court of Appeal.
-The emphasis of the procedure will be on written submissions, with a one-day hearing.
-However, there will be discretion in procedural matters, for example with respect to bifurcation, document production, or use of witnesses and experts.
+The emphasis of the procedure is on written submissions, with a one-day hearing.
+However, there is discretion in procedural matters, for example with respect to bifurcation, document production, or use of witnesses and experts.